-Mental illness is a growing global problem and the Covid pandemic has brought many other additional issues and concerns that we must now all face.
+Mental illness is a growing global problem.
 According to a study by the mental health foundation over two thirds of the people surveyed in the study felt so stressed that they have been overwhelmed and left feeling unable to cope.
 With millions of deaths, economic turmoil, and uncertainties in the future the mental health of everyone has never been more important.

 This is a vast and complex issue and we have listed below some support groups and sites that have been helping people deal with mental health issues for decades.

 World Mental Health Day is on Monday 10th October and to mark this, we have prepared a simple but effective Mindfulness breathing exercise for you.
 It’s only six-minutes long and can help you with being mindful during your busy day.
 Safety first: Please only listen to the video when it’s safe to do so.
 In addition to the six-minute Mindfulness video, we have also listed some important warning signs relating to mental health.
 Understanding these signs can help you to recognise if you or others around you may be developing a mental health issue.